-I am currently a postdoctoral researcher at Kyoto University Computer Vision Lab.
-My research interests include physics-based vision, multi-view geometry, and inverse rendering.
+I am currently a program-specific researcher (postdoc) at Kyoto University Computer Vision Lab.

 Education